 Welcome to Geospatial for HUman Environment Systems (GeoHUES) lab

-Our lab researches in developing Geospatial techniques (Geo) for studying Human-Environment Systems (HUES).
+Our lab researches geospatial techniques (Geo) for studying Human-Urban-Environment Systems (HUES) from local to global scales.
 Our research intersects the multidisciplinary fields of satellite remote sensing and GIS technology along with human-environment interactions.
-We are concerned with how geospatial technologies can be used for understanding the anthropogenic environmental impacts (and vice-versa) through changes in land-use land-cover, environment and socio-economic health.
+We connect cities to surrounding earth systems to mitigate extreme heat, GHG emissions and pollution.
+We are concerned with how geospatial technologies can be used for understanding the anthropogenic environmental impacts (and vice-versa) through changes in land-use land-cover, environment and socio-economic health, and using it to devise evidence-based engineering policy suggestions.

 Figure 1.
 Framework showing interaction between human induced urban socioecosystem driving and bein driven by environmental changes.
 Socio-econonomic development/expansion land changes (e.g. urbanization) leads to alterations of biogeochemical cycles, climate, hydrosystems, and biodiversity at various spatio-temporal scales.
 Image is reproduced from Grimm, N. B., Faeth, S. H., Golubiewski, N. E., Redman, C. L., Wu, J., Bai, X., & Briggs, J. M. (2008).
 Global change and the ecology of cities. science, 319(5864), 756-760.